ztz1989/software-switches/netmap/README.md

     * For latency test:

       **sudo ./latency-test.sh -r [packet rate (Mbps)]**

+      Vary the packet rate as detailed [here](https://github.com/ztz1989/software-switches/tree/artifacts/moongen#latency-test).

 ## p2v test
 ### Steps:
-* Start netmap, bind a physical port and a ptnet port to it, configure forwarding rules between them, and instantiate virtual machine using QEMU/KVM and attach one virtual interface: ./p2v.sh
+* Start an instance of VALE, bind a physical port and a virtual port to it and instantiate the virtual machine using QEMU/KVM with a ptnet-pci virtual interface:

+  **./p2v.sh**

 * For unidirectional test:
-    * Inside the VM, start an pkt-gen instance to receive packets from the host **pkt-gen -i vif0 -f rx** # vif0 is the name assigned to the ptnet virtual interface, it may vary depending on systems.
+    * Inside the VM, start an pkt-gen instance to receive packets from the host

+      **pkt-gen -i vif0 -f rx**

+      vif0 is the name assigned to the ptnet virtual interface, it may vary depending on systems.

     * On the host side, go to MoonGen repo directory and start its unidirectional test script on NUMA node 1:

       **sudo ./unidirectional-test.sh -s [packet size (Bytes)]**

 * For bidirectional test:
     * Inside the VM, create a VALE interface: